joshware/audacious_lazyusf/README.md

 ## Building
 This relies on the liblazyusf2 plugin here https://gitlab.kode54.net/kode54/lazyusf2

-To build, clone that repo here in the directory lazyusf2.
-Goto the lazyusf2 directory and run 'make liblazyusf2.a'
+To build, clone that repo in the directory lazyusf2 by running `git clone https://gitlab.kode54.net/kode54/lazyusf2` Goto the lazyusf2 directory and run `make liblazyusf.a`

 Once built, go back to this directory run make && sudo make install